djswalterix/javascriptBase/README.md

    ```sh
    git clone https://github.com/djswalterix/javascriptBase.git
    ```
-2.Navigate to the project directory:
+2. Navigate to the project directory:
    ```sh
    cd javascriptBase
    ```
-3.Open the project in your preferred code editor or development environment 4.Open the index.html file in a web browser to view the counter.
+3. Open the project in your preferred code editor or development environment
+4. Open the index.html file in a web browser to view the counter.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>